Reviews

 This would also destroy the heating board as this cannot be repaired.

 4) [OPTIONAL HEATED BED STEP] Locate the spring steel print bed plate and the PEI print surface sheet.
-Since we are going to install the PEI surface sheet to the spring steel print bed plate, we want to be sure there are no pieces of dust or fibers trapped between the PEI sheet and the spring steel.
-To reduce dust and fibers, wash your hands twice with soap and rinse them off well.
-Dry your hands with a lint free towel or microfiber cloth only.
+Since we’re going to stick the PEI surface sheet to the spring steel plate, you want to make sure there’s no dust or fibers trapped between them.
+Wash your hands twice with soap, rinse well, and dry with a lint free towel or microfiber cloth only.

 5) [OPTIONAL HEATED BED STEP] Using a screen cleaning wipe or spray cleaner designed for cell phones or other electronic devices, clean the top of the spring steel plate.
 Dry the spring steel plate with a microfiber cloth or lint free towel.